 Mary-Rachel has contributed to Disabled Children: A Legal Handbook (Legal Action Group, Third Edition, 2020).
 She also co-authors the Court of Protection updates for Legal Action Magazine.
 She is a trustee of KIDS, a national charity that provides services to disabled children, young people and their families.

-Re HD (Capacity to Engage in Sexual Relations) EWCOP 15 - the first case (at first instance) to consider the new test for capacity to engage in sexual relations set down by the Court of Appeal in Re JB EWCA Civ 735.
-Mary-Rachel was instructed by the Official Solicitor as junior counsel (led by John McKendrick QC).
+Acting for the Official Solicitor as junior counsel in Re HD (Capacity to Engage in Sexual Relations) EWCOP 15 - the first case (at first instance) to consider the test for capacity to engage in sexual relations set down by the Court of Appeal in Re JB EWCA Civ 735;

 Mary-Rachel regularly advises and acts in judicial review proceedings relating to the provision of accommodation and support to vulnerable adults and children, under the Care Act 2014 and Children Act 1989.